 - We were not properly supported by peers and parents when we were young.

 “But should I do something about this?
-I mean, I’m really good at playing video games and I don’t mind living the rest of my life in my parent’s basement?”
+I mean, I’m amazing at playing video games and I don’t mind living the rest of my life in my parent’s basement?”

-But your parents do mind!
-They may not tell you, but they are certainly making plans to kick your ass out of the house.
+Yes, you might think that everything is fine but your parents do mind!
+They may not tell you directly, but they are certainly making plans to kick your ass out of the house.

 But there is more.
 This psychological disbelief is causing more harm than good – you’re afraid of expressing our opinion, you overwork yourself because you want to prove that you’re not a fraud, you’re trying to remember the food preferences of the people around to make them like you, etc.